-After the coin blank has been annealed, washed, and upset, it is then struck by a coin die.
-The striking of the design on a coin occurs in a mere fraction of a second and simultaneously impresses an image on both the obverse (heads side) and reverse (tails side).
+- The coin blank is then struck by a coin die.
+The striking of the design on a coin occurs in a mere fraction of a second — and simultaneously impresses an image on both the obverse (heads side) and reverse (tails side).

 What Are Business Strike Coins Made From?

 - By 1971, the U.S. Mint changed the metal composition for all dimes, quarters, and half dollars to 75% copper and 25% nickel.
 This copper-nickel clad composition is what business strike dimes, quarters, and half dollars are made from today.

 What Are Non Business Strike Coins Made From?

-Proofs are sometimes struck in both the regular-issue metal and special-issue composition; an example of this includes proof Washington quarters, which are struck in regular copper-nickel clad and special 90% silver composition.
+Proofs are sometimes struck in both the regular-issue metal and special-issue composition.
+An example of this includes proof Washington quarters — which are struck in regular copper-nickel clad and special 90% silver composition.

-Another example of a non-proof special issue coin can be traced back to 1997, when 25,000 Jefferson nickels were struck in a satin finish and included as part of that year’s Botanical Gardens commemorative silver dollar set.
+Another example of a non-proof special issue coin can be traced back to 1997 — when 25,000 Jefferson nickels were struck in a satin finish and included as part of that year’s Botanical Gardens commemorative silver dollar set.

 I’m the Coin Editor here at TheFunTimesGuide.
 My love for coins began when I was 11 years old.
 I primarily collect and study U.S. coins produced during the 20th century.
 I’m a member of the American Numismatic Association (ANA) and the Numismatic Literary Guild (NLG) and have won multiple awards from the NLG for my work as a coin journalist.
-I’m also the editor at CDN Publishing (a trusted source for the price of U.S. rare coins), editor at the Florida United Numismatists Club (FUN Topics magazine), and author of Images of America: The United States Mint in Philadelphia (a book that explores the colorful history of the Philadelphia Mint).
+I’m also the editor at the Florida United Numismatists Club (FUN Topics magazine), and author of Images of America: The United States Mint in Philadelphia (a book that explores the colorful history of the Philadelphia Mint).
 I’ve contributed hundreds of articles for various coin publications including COINage, The Numismatist, Numismatic News, Coin Dealer Newsletter, Coin Values, and CoinWeek.
-I’ve also authored nearly 1,000 articles here at The Fun Times Guide to Coins (many of them with over 50K shares), and I welcome your coin questions in the comments below!
+I’ve authored nearly 1,000 articles here at The Fun Times Guide to Coins (many of them with over 50K shares), and I welcome your coin questions in the comments below!